metamatex/metamate/README.md

 osx `brew install metamatex/taps/metactl`

-For all other platforms, please see our [releases](https://github.com/metamatex/metamate/releases)
+For all other platforms, please see [releases](https://github.com/metamatex/metamate/releases)

 ## Development